Thagus/Spatia/README.md

 # Spatia
-A little search engine using vector spaces for documents
+A search engine for the CACM collection using vector spaces